Sourdough Discard Cinnamon Rolls with Cream Cheese Frosting

 Notes

-Luteal Phase: These cinnamon rolls support this phase by providing complex carbohydrates for serotonin support, along with fats from butter and cream cheese to help stabilize blood sugar and reduce cravings.
+Use warm milk, not hot, so the yeast activates properly Do not over flour the dough, it should stay soft and slightly tacky Brush the filling butter evenly so the sugar sticks properly Slightly underbake for softer, gooey centers Phase: Luteal Phase: These cinnamon rolls support this phase by providing complex carbohydrates for serotonin support, along with fats from butter and cream cheese to help stabilize blood sugar and reduce cravings.
 Cinnamon also supports blood sugar balance, helping prevent energy crashes.
+Season: Fall and Winter: Warm, comforting baked goods support the body during colder seasons by providing grounding energy and sustained nourishment.
+Storage: Store covered at room temperature for up to 2 days or refrigerate up to 5 days.
+Reheat gently before serving.